 Yes.
-Extensive coordination and outreach occurred in the development of the 2013 RMPU, including nine public community workshops18 and 67 steering committee meetings.19 Attendees included public agencies (regional water management, retail water agencies, flood control districts, and regulatory agencies), private water companies, and members of the public.
-Please see the Watermaster ftp site 20; provided here are the sign-in sheets, agendas, and meeting materials for the 67 recharge master plan steering committee meetings that occurred through the development of the 2013 RMPU and the subsequent meetings in 2014 and 2015 related to its implementation.
+Extensive coordination and outreach occurred in the development of the 2013 RMPU, including nine public community workshops and 67 steering committee meetings.
+Attendees included public agencies (regional water management, retail water agencies, flood control districts, and regulatory agencies), private water companies, and members of the public.
+Please see the Watermaster ftp site, provided here are the sign-in sheets, agendas, and meeting materials for the 67 recharge master plan steering committee meetings that occurred through the development of the 2013 RMPU and the subsequent meetings in 2014 and 2015 related to its implementation.

-See the 2013 RMPU, Section 821 and more specifically the implementation plan therein that identifies the public agencies, one private water company (Fontana Water Company), and one private business (CSI) required to implement the plan.
+See the 2013 RMPU, Section 8 and more specifically the implementation plan therein that identifies the public agencies, one private water company (Fontana Water Company), and one private business (CSI) required to implement the plan.
 In addition to steering committee meetings, regular progress reports were included at IEUA, Watermaster, CBWCD, and SBCFCD board meetings.
-This process continues through monthly Recharge Investigation and Projects Committee (RIPCom) meetings22 and updates at IEUA, Watermaster, CBWCD, and SBCFCD board meetings.
+This process continues through the monthly Recharge Investigation and Projects Committee (RIPCom) meetings and updates at IEUA, Watermaster, CBWCD, and SBCFCD board meetings.
+Additional stakeholder input and outreach is expected to occur during the LID Storm Water Plan, which will be developed during FY16/17.